dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 }
 ```

-Here, you have replicated through code the same request you made via `curl`.
+Here, you have replicated through the code the same request you made via `curl`.
 The `Assert` clauses just verify that a non-null token has been received and that the type of token is *Bearer*.

 The last test ensures that a request with a valid access token will get the list of books returned by the API: